 |Type||Cost per Board Ft.
 (Material Only)|

-The cost to add protective silicon or acrylic roof coat is between $1.90 and $3.50 per square foot in labor and materials.
+The protective silicon or acrylic foam roof recoating costs between $0.15 and $2.50 per sq.ft. for just the materials.
 Adding a coat of elastomeric membranes gives it an additional layer of UV protection.
-The coating improves the waterproof properties of an SPF roof, makes it more impact-resistant, and increases its fire rating.
+The coating is used in all roofs and improves the waterproof properties of an SPF roof, makes it more impact-resistant, and increases its fire rating.
 Depending on where you live, your roof may require one or two layers of coating.
 Two types of coating are available: silicone and acrylic, each with a different cost and fit for various settings.
+Some contractors apply an acrylic coating and then upgrade it to a silicone coat.
+Others may mix the two types to maximize energy efficiency and minimize the foam roof recoating cost.
+The average price per sq.ft. of foam roof coating is outlined below.

 Acrylic polymers are roof coatings designed specifically for roof applications and are one of the cheapest coating materials at $0.15 to $0.75 per square foot for the material only.
 It’s made of a fully adhered elastomeric membrane five to ten times thicker than house paint.
 This means that they aren’t mechanically attached but rather sprayed on the roof as a liquid, which forms a solid membrane as it dries.
 It’s widely used because it is durable and easy to use.
 Additionally, because of the compounds in it, acrylic coatings have minimal toxicity.
 Some contractors will first apply an acrylic coating and then upgrade it to a silicone coat.
 Others may mix the two types to maximize energy efficiency and minimize costs.

 Spray foam roofs are applied using a spray process involving a chemical reaction that expands the sprayed material to 20 times its initial size.
-The basic necessary materials and equipment average $2 to $3 per square foot, meaning it will cost between $3,000 to $4,500 in materials for a 1,500 square foot home.
-As for labor cost, most roofers charge $2 to $4 per square foot, so a 1,500 square foot home would run $3,000 to $6,000 for labor.
-If you want to install an additional layer of spray foam and reinforce it with a silicone coat and a sealant, it would add around $1.35 to $2.35 per square foot, totaling between $8,000 and $14,000 for a 1,500 square foot roof.
+The basic necessary materials and equipment average $2 to $3 per square foot.
+As for labor cost, most roofers charge $2 to $4 per square foot.
+If you want to install an additional layer of spray foam and reinforce it with a silicone coat and a sealant, it would add around $1.35 to $2.35 per square foot.

 The roofing contractor will first need to prepare the surface for the spray foam material by getting rid of all dust, debris, and dirt.
 Spray foam roofs can only be installed on sunny, dry days to be effective.
 This requirement will dictate the project’s schedule.
 Any oils, grime, or contaminants on the roofing surface affect how the foam adheres.
 If you want to prevent future water and moisture damage, you may choose to go with a thin layer called an underlayment.
 It’s a waterproof membrane that costs around $3 to $6 per square foot, installed.

 The process of installing spray foam roofing is similar to an insulation project.
 The foam is sprayed onto the surface as a liquid, which later hardens into a solid around 20 times its original size.
-Because foam roofing comes from a chemical reaction and requires special equipment, it is recommended to hire a professional instead of doing the work yourself.
+Foam roofing comes from a chemical reaction and requires special equipment, it is recommended to hire a professional instead of doing the work yourself.
 A basic foam roof takes a day or two to spray, depending on the pitch, slope, and size of the surface.
+Generally, roofing contractors charge $2 to $4 per sq.ft. rather than an hourly rate because the length of their work depends on the size of the roof and the required materials.

-To make small foam repairs, like cracks and tears, you may purchase a repair kit for $200 to $750 from a local supplier.
-You will save money on roofing repairs and maintenance with a spray foam roofing system, as these roofs are easy to care for and very durable.
+Roof repairs cost $3 to $10 per sq.ft.
+You can save money on roofing repairs and maintenance with a spray foam roofing system because these roofs are easy to care for and durable.
 However, these must be maintained and repaired to ensure they last for the predicted lifespan of 10 to 20 years.

-Some preventative maintenance includes regular roof cleaning, which costs $0.10 to $0.75 per square foot, depending on the cleaning method you choose.
+Some preventative maintenance includes regular roof cleaning, which costs $0.10 to $0.60 per square foot, depending on the cleaning method you choose.
 Routine cleaning of your roof and gutters preserves them from the elements and cleans any debris, leaves, or branches that may have fallen on it.
 This ensures that it will continue to provide long-lasting protection and insulation.
+That is why gutter cleaning is very important too.
+With an average cost of $0.70 to $3.20 per linear foot, gutter maintenance is a good investment to ensure there are no clogs that could cause water damage to the roof.

 Plan to apply a new silicone restoration coating every ten years or so, which costs about $1.30 per square foot.
 This means that to replace a 1,500 square foot roof, you would pay around $1,950 plus installation costs.
 In general, you can expect to pay a little more than one-fourth of the total cost of your original foam roofing system project and installation.